Creating a compelling offer is not easy. But with a proven framework, the process becomes much simpler.

 As business owners, we know what we do.
 We’ve done it for a long time, and we’re around it all day.
 As a result, we tend to assume other people know more than they do.

 The truth is, what you really do and what people think you do may not be the same at all.

 I’ll give you an example.
 I’m a brand strategist.
 When most people think of branding, they usually think of logo design or slogans.
-Others may say a brand is what makes a business unique.

-- Are you doing a good job communicating them?
+- Are you communicating those benefits?